starknet-edu/starknet-cairo-101/README.md

 ---

-## Contributing to making this workshop better
+## Contributing to improve this workshop

 This project can be made better and will evolve.
 Your contributions are welcome and required!
 Go to the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how to setup your environment and contribute to the project.